collegephysicsonline/Tutorial/Macbook-Python/9-Classes/README_classes.md

 inherits every attribute and method from its parent class but is also free to define new attributes and methods of its own.

+The name of the parent class must be included in parentheses in the definition of the child class.
+The `super()` function is a special function that helps Python make connections between the parent and child class.
+The name super comes from a convention of calling the parent class a superclass and the child class a subclass.

 ### Example: Inheriting from the Particle Class

 Let extend our `Particle` class to create a new class called `ChargedParticle` that represents a particle with an electric charge.